Take a deeper dive into why CIDP symptoms occur

 - Sensory CIDP: sensory loss without motor symptoms

-- Tingling or sensory loss in the arms and legs
+- Tingling or numbness in the arms and legs

-- Weakness of arms and legs
+- Weakness of the arms and legs

 - Burning pain